AGMAndirko/CLAP/to_do.md

 # Tasks to do
+- [ ] Get all the plots into github
 - [ ] Plot both introgression files (Vernot vs Sankararaman)
 - [ ] Divide between Denisovan and Neanderthals in the Martin files (and plot)
 - [ ] Come up with a way to redo graphs a la Reich